About

 Education

-I studied Computer Science and Anthropology (double major) at Universidad de los Andes (2019–2024), with a minor in Science, Technology and Society.
+I studied Computer Science and Anthropology (double major) at Universidad de los Andes (2019–2024), with minors in Science, Technology & Society and in History & Economics.
 GPA 4.37/5.

 In 2026, I completed BlueDot Impact's AGI course (Apr–May 2026), focused on the governance and safety challenges of advanced AI systems.